oracle-livelabs/oml/oml/adv-notebooks-options/adv-notebooks-options.md

 	* Click **Restore Version** to restore the selected version of the notebook.
 5. Click **Back to Notebooks** to go back to the Notebooks page.
 	![Notebook versions page](images/view-ver1.png)

+This completes the task of creating a notebook version on the Notebooks page.

 ### Task 2.2: Create Versions in the Notebooks Editor
 By creating versions of your notebook, you can archive your work in a notebook.
 You can create versions of an open notebook, as well as on the notebooks listing page.
 In this example: